BlueSpire/Durandal/skeletons/vstemplate/DurandalTemplate/DurandalTemplate/readme.md

 Durandal is a cross-device, cross-platform application framework designed to make building Single Page Applications (SPAs) easy to create and maintain.
-It's been used to build apps for PC, Mac, Linux, iOS and Android.
+We've used it to build build apps for PC, Mac, Linux, iOS and Android...and now it's your turn...

 This sample template sets up a basic navigation-style architecture for you.
 Below are a few "points of interest" for you to investigate along with some brief explanation.
 For further